sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 <p style="text-align: center"><a href="https://vimeo.com/343706613" target="_blank">View on Vimeo</a></p>
 </p>

-We want customers to have greater visibility into the status of repository syncing and updating operations. in 3.5, we’re experimenting with an optional new status indicator in the navigation bar.
+To give more visibility into the status of repository syncing and updating operations, we added an experimental status indicator in the navigation bar.

 To enable the repository syncing status indicator, add this to your site configuration: